29 Meanings

 Or hear you laugh

-And when it's quite
+And when it's quiet

-And I don't hear a thing
+And i don't hear a thing

 I can always hear you breathe